ShoreShop/ShoreModel_Benchmark/datasets/shorelines/README.md

 **Shoreline datasets**
 - `shorelines_obs.csv`: Shoreline position between 1987 and 2018 for model calibration/training for each transect.
 - `shorelines_target_short.csv`: Target dates of short-term shoreline prediction, shoreline position values need to be filled with model prediction.
-- `shorelines_target_long.csv`: Target dates of long-term shoreline prediction including the shoreline position for 1950, other missing shoreline position values need to be filled with model prediction.
+- `shorelines_target_medium.csv`: Target dates of medium-term shoreline prediction including the shoreline position for 1950, other missing shoreline position values need to be filled with model prediction.
 - `shorelines_groundtruth.csv`: Groundtruth data from phtogrammetry.

 Each of these files follows the same structure, below is the example for `shorelines_obs.csv`: